 Swedish is the native language of about 10 million people.
 It is the official language of Sweden and is also one of the two official languages of Finland.
 Swedish is a descendant of Old Norse and is closely related to Danish and Norwegian.
 Swedish is characteriyed by its melodic accent and its distinctive vowel system.

-- The program for the intensive courses can be found in TUMonline.
+- The program of the intensive courses in the lecture-free period is now available in TUMonline.

 You can take a test to receive a language certificate to include in various applications (scholarships, internships, exchange semesters, etc.).
 Please contact email@example.com for further information

 The summer semester 2020 marks the beginning of the first e-learning project between the Swedish area at the TUM Language Center and the German area, Language and Communication, at the KTH.
 The use of the online tandem within language classes allows the integration of relevant topics for students of both Universities.
 After a successful start with 'Application and Internships in the respective other Country', we continued our e-learning project with the subjects 'Innovations' and 'Effects of the Pandemic'.